Following the Recipe for PCB Design: The PCB Fabrication Drawing

 Just like crème brûlée is only eggs, cream, and sugar, a fab drawing can be reduced to a handful of basic instructions.
 These are some of the most direct and key things to communicate with your drawing:

-Drill hole locations: Every hole that will be drilled in the board should be shown within the board outline and represented by unique symbols.
+Drill hole locations: Every hole that will be drilled in the board should be shown within the circuit board outline and represented by unique symbols.
 Although your fabricator will use the drill file that you send them for the actual hole locations, the drill symbols here are needed for reference.

 Drill chart: This chart, also known as a “drill schedule”, will identify each drill symbol with its finished hole size and quantity.
 This will allow the fabricator to easily find specific hole sizes on the fab drawing.